Coronavirus – FAQs on staffing decisions when reopening workplaces

 - The furlough scheme is now closed to employees who haven’t been furloughed before and will close entirely on 31 October 2020.
 As of 1 July, employers have been able to bring employees back to work part-time under the flexible furlough scheme and so have more choice about how to manage the workforce as restrictions ease.

-For more guidance on how to mitigate the risks on return to work, see our table.
+For more practical guidance on how to mitigate risks, see our table.

-What if staff are worried about using public transport?
+Our staff need to attend the workplace – but what if they are worried about using public transport?

 The government has confirmed that as of 17 July, everyone can use public transport for any reason, although people are still encouraged to use other modes of transport if available.
 The government has published guidance on safe travel in England which advises people on using public transport during the coronavirus outbreak.
 The advice guides public transport users to travel at off-peak times if they can, comply with social distancing, and to walk more of their journey where possible.
 It would be advisable for employers to accommodate any employee requests to amend their working time to facilitate compliance with this guidance.